 How to Apply

-Applicants must submit three letters of recommendation (including one from Program Director or Department Chair) addressed to the Program Director, Dr. Stephen Gilheeney, a curriculum vitae, and a personal statement.
-All items can be submitted via PDF to the Education Program Coordinator, Amy Thornton, at email@example.com.
-Letters of recommendation can be emailed; however, a hard copy with original signature must also be mailed to the address below.
+Applicants must submit three letters of recommendation (including one from the applicant’s Program Director or Department Chair) addressed to the Program Director, Dr. Stephen Gilheeney, a curriculum vitae, and a personal statement.
+All items can be submitted via PDF to the Education Program Coordinator, David Meni, at firstname.lastname@example.org.
+Letters of recommendation can be emailed; however, they must display an original signature and be e-mailed directly by the recommending party.